Getting Started with Blazor Web App with Authentication

 </AuthorizeView>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will launch your default web browser and display the Syncfusion® Blazor Calendar component within the app interface.
+This opens the default web browser and displays the Syncfusion® Blazor Calendar component within the app interface.

 Blazor Calendar Component